 - Annapurna Museum: has an exceptional collection of butterflies, insects, volcanic rocks and others.

-- International Mountain Museum: exhibits relation of man, mountain and mountain activities.
+- International Mountain Museum: exhibits relations of man, mountain and mountain activities.

 - Gurkha Museum: includes hundreds of photographs of campaign Gorkhalis took part in.